catalystneuro/dandi_s3_log_parser/README.md

+# Submit line decoding errors

+Please post line decoding errors collected from your local config file as issues before submitting PRs contributing them as examples, to more easily correct anonymization aspects.

 # Developer notes

 `.log` file suffixes should typically be ignored when working with Git, so when committing changes to the example log collection, you will have to forcibly include it with